Tutorial Written: September 3, 2018

 Please Note: The Gutenberg Editor doesn’t change the way the Media Uploader or Media Library behaves from the Classic Editor.
-However, because I am writing this tutorial and guide for beginners, I think this is necessary to add the instructions for this area as well.
+However, because I am writing this tutorial and guide for beginners, I think this is necessary to add these instructions.

 2) Go to: Media / Add New — Drag the image(s) or use the Select button to browse to find the image you want to upload.
 Once the image is uploaded, you will see an Edit link underneath the Media Uploader area.
 Click it to open a new window to Edit the image file you just uploaded.

-3) Edit Media: This is where you add information about the new image.
+3) Edit Media: This is where additional information about the image is added.

 B) Upload Images While Writing Post: